-When Waad and Sadam came back to their neighbourhood in Old Mosul, it too was in ruins.
+When Waad and Sadam came back to their neighborhood in Old Mosul, it too was in ruins.
 There was no electricity (and there still isn’t).
 There was no water (and there still isn’t).
 There were no services of any kind.

 But if Old Mosul is ever to be rebuilt, if it is ever to be vital again, someone has to be the first pioneer to return.

-When Waad returned to his shop in Old Mosul, soot blackened his hands as he picked up items off the torched floor—items that used to be part of his business.
+When Waad returned to his shop in Old Mosul, soot-blackened his hands as he picked up items off the torched floor—items that used to be part of his business.
 A father of three, Waad had already lost part of his house when it was damaged in a military campaign.

 But his shop… ISIS burned his shop and destroyed the contents.

 Directly across the narrow street from Waad’s shop was a store owned by Sadam.
-ISIS burned his store too, but the real the damage was far more extensive than just burning.
+ISIS burned his store too, but the real damage was far more extensive than just burning.

 Sadam keeps photos on his phone of his store as he found it after Mosul was liberated.
 They provide a sobering reminder of what war stole from his family.